If you were looking for the kissing trope, see Lip-Lock Sun-Block.

 There are ways of avoiding it, but all have their own disadvantages:

 - The translator/writer getting creative with the translation so that the lines fit the Mouth Flaps better.
 This is what usually happens, sometimes leading to meaning being lost, or useless fluff being gained.
 The degree to which it's done varies but most translators try to find a compromise to match the lip flaps but also get the meaning across...
 Unless they are short on time or just don't care.
 That being said, if the translators are skilled enough, they'll take these situations as opportunities to add some Woolseyism to elevate their version.

 - Note though that this is an unavoidable product of every translation, be it dub or subtitle.
 The only exceptions are voiceovers, and only to a certain extent.

 - Also often used in movie dubs to great efficiency when the camera is focused on something written.
-Instead of just subtitling it, sometime the line will voiced, in a translated version, by a character off-screen, when it makes sense in context.
+Instead of just subtitling it, sometimes the line will be voiced by a character off-screen, when it makes sense in context.
 If used well, you won't even notice the voicing of line wasn't in the original version.

-- 4Kids' tendency to do this is parodied mercilessly in this Gag Dub of Higurashi No Naku Koro Ni, along with the Macekre'd dialogue and premise.
+- 4Kids Entertainment's tendency to do this is parodied mercilessly in this Gag Dub of Higurashi: When They Cry, along with the Macekre'd dialogue and premise.

 - Besides the normal edits to the dialog necessary for timing, the North American dub of Ranma ½ used a video editing system (WordFit)note to tweak the mouth-flaps.